sumedhkhodke/sumedhkhodke.github.io/README.md

 # Sumedh Khodke Portfolio

 This is a personal portfolio website built with React.
-It was converted from a Jekyll GitHub Pages site to a modern React application.
+Checkout the website at https://sumedhkhodke.com/

 ## Project Structure